district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     return rect;
 }

-// The shape() function is called by QGraphicsView for fine-grained collision
-// detection.
-Often, we can omit it and leave the item to calculate the shape
-// itself based on the bounding rectangle.
-Here we reimplement it to return a
-// QPainterPath that represents a rounded rectangle.
-As a consequence, clicking
-// the corner areas that fall outside the rounded rectangle but inside the
-// bounding rectangle won't select the item.
 QRectF Node::boundingRect() const
 {
     // since the rectangle we return from this function must allow for at least